optocycle/hsi_benchmark/README.md

 ## Installation
 We recommend Python version 3.10.
-A full list of required packages can be found in the requirements.txt file.
+A full list of required dependencies can be found in the pyproject.toml file.
 The packages can be installed via
-`pip install -r requirements.txt`
+`poetry install`

 The code was written and tested on a Linux-based system (Ubuntu).